| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 Through this procedure, if done correctly, no tax should be recognized

+at the time of your divorce on this asset.
 Q. I've heard that alimony is required now in Harvey County?
+A. Well, the law hasn't changed and what's now called spousal

 maintenance is proper in a number of cases depending upon the